jaredpalmer/razzle/README.md

 ## Features

-Razzle comes with the "battery-pack included," so to speak:
+Razzle comes with the "battery-pack included" and is part of a complete JavaScript breakfast:

-- Hot reloads the client and server code whenever you make edits, no annoying restarts necessary.
+- Hot reloads the client and server code whenever you make edits
-- Comes with your favorite ES6 JavaScript goodies (through `babel-preset-razzle`), but fully extendable using `.babelrc`.
+- Comes with your favorite ES6 JavaScript goodies (through `babel-preset-razzle`)
-- Agnostic about data fetching and routing.
-- Agnostic about CSS-in-JS, but also comes with the same vanilla CSS setup as [create-react-app](https://github.com/facebookincubator/create-react-app) in case you need it.
+- Comes with the same CSS setup as [create-react-app](https://github.com/facebookincubator/create-react-app)
-- Works with [React](https://github.com/facebook/react), [Preact](https://github.com/developit/preact), [Inferno](https://github.com/infernojs), [Rax](https://github.com/alibaba/rax), [Angular](https://github.com/angular/angular), [Vue](https://github.com/vuejs/vue), and probably whatever comes out next.
+- Works with [React](https://github.com/facebook/react), [Preact](https://github.com/developit/preact), [Inferno](https://github.com/infernojs), and [Rax](https://github.com/alibaba/rax) as well as [Angular](https://github.com/angular/angular) and [Vue](https://github.com/vuejs/vue) if that's your thing.
-- Customization escape hatch through `razzle.config.js`
+- Customization escape hatches through `.babelrc` and `razzle.config.js`

 ## Quick Start